NeuroML/Documentation/source/Events/202109-COMBINE.md

 Please register for the COMBINE meeting (free of charge) to receive access to the complete schedule of the meeting, including links to the various virtual meetings/sessions.

-## Agenda
+## Agenda/minutes

-The provisional agenda for the meeting can be found [here](https://docs.google.com/document/d/1rZp6fggUe1vlo5fYK-CiUP__fdJV8xYg-wrkpIp0dHk/edit).
+The agenda/minutes for the meeting can be found [here](https://docs.google.com/document/d/1rZp6fggUe1vlo5fYK-CiUP__fdJV8xYg-wrkpIp0dHk/edit).